TabbycatDebate/tabbycat/docs/use/importing-data.rst

   $ ./manage.py importtournament --help

-4. Assuming the command completes successfully without errors, you should double check the data in the Django interface, as described above in :ref:`import-manual-setup`.
+4. Assuming the command completes successfully without errors, you should double check the data in the Django interface, as described above in :ref:`import-edit-database`.
 In particular you should check that the *Rounds* have the correct draw types and that silent rounds have been marked correctly.

 ``importtournament`` on Heroku installs
 ========================================